For some retailers, acquiring new customers is easy. The hard part can be delivering on promises—like having enough inventory to sell.

 2. Organize data

-Next, collect internal data needed for the demand forecast.
-Rely on the spokespeople and stakeholders to contribute information from their department, including:
+Collect internal data needed for the demand forecast.
+Spokespeople and stakeholders can contribute key information from their respective departments, such as:

 3. Challenge demand forecast